waynegraham/python-intro/README.md

-Don't get too hung up on the syntax, but basically this opens a web connection to the url (https://www.gutenberg.org/ebooks/1342.txt.utf-8), then reads the content and ensures that the content is decoded using UTF-8 standards.
+Don't get too hung up on the syntax, but basically this opens a web connection to the url (https://www.gutenberg.org/ebooks/1342.txt.utf-8), then reads the server response, ensures that the content is decoded using UTF-8 standards, and prints it to the terminal window.

 In your terminal, run the script (`python austen_analysis.py`).
 If everything goes well, you should see the terminal print *Pride and